Skip navigation

 December 10, 2015

-While empowering social mobility and ensuring access for a broad cross-section of the public is central to higher education’s mission, there are two additional reasons why universities must use financial aid to enroll more low-income students:
+While empowering social mobility and ensuring access for a broad cross-section of the public is central to higher education’s mission, there are two additional reasons why universities must simplify financial aid to enroll more low-income students:

-1. Outsized population growth: Low-income students are the fastest-growing market for higher education—exceeding the growth of upper- and middle-class families by at least 25 percentage points in recent years.
+1. Outsized population growth: Low-income students are the fastest-growing market for higher education—exceeding the growth of upper-and middle-class families by at least 25 percentage points in recent years.

 Aid communications: Lost in translation